JohnminerIv/b-g-club-tutorials/day_3/README.md

 ## Main Activity

-Today we'll be starting with functions, which are an easy way of encapsuling code.
+Today we'll be starting with classes, which are an easy way of organizing code. \

-Next we'll be moving on to function parameters, and type annotations
+This section will also cover methods and the __init__ method.
+Then we'll use the \

-Now we'll move onto the if_main file
+classes to help polish our debuging skills.

-Next lets look at the imports file.
+For the rest of our time I want you all to talk to each other about what

 ## Challenge